Hewei-24/DataProcessor/README.md

-this program can process physics experiment date.
+this program can process physics experiment data.